 A showdown in the AFC South lost a lot of its luster when the Indianapolis Colts and Tennessee Titans absorbed embarrassing home losses on Sunday.
 The host Titans could see their division title hopes disappear with a loss Thursday to the front-running Colts, who must rebound from a stunning 38-8 rout at the hands of the St. Louis Rams.
 Tennessee not only fell to previously winless Jacksonville, but may have lost quarterback Jake Locker for the season with a foot injury.

-: Clear skies, 1 mph wind and 45 degrees expected.
-COVERS POWER RATING:
+WEATHER: Clear skies, 1 mph wind and 45 degrees expected.

 1. The Colts have won three straight meetings and swept the season series by a combined 10 points - including an OT victory - a year ago.